 In contrast, OEM camera lens hoods are made by the company that makes the camera or lens.
 Aftermarket camera lens hoods are usually less expensive, but they might not fit as snugly or work as with OEM camera lens hoods.

 A camera lens hood is a piece of camera equipment that can be extremely useful, but it's not necessary for every situation.
-When deciding whether or not to use a camera lens hood, consider the type of photography you're doing, the weather conditions, and your personal preferences.
+When deciding whether or not to use a camera lens hood or other accessories, consider the type of photography you're doing, the weather conditions, and your personal preferences.